Eco-logical Versus Eco-lunatic Farming

-Here, in our first post, we set out to create a mutually exclusive, collectively exhaustive list of farming dimensions.
-For each dimension we describe farming practices that are eco-logical as well as ones that are eco-lunatic.
+Here, in our first post, we set out to create a mutually exclusive, collectively exhaustive list of eco-logic dimensions, with each dimension presenting what works to make ecosystems abundant, the farming practices that do and that don’t leverage this knowledge.

 As it turned out, abundant natural ecosystems are tangles of interconnectedness, so we struggled some making the list items mutually exclusive.
 As for collective exhaustiveness, we haven’t as yet discovered any omissions, though we’ve realized our list is targeted at farming done on land, though we plan to cover farming done in water as well.